-Here is a healthy, light, and simple recipe for skillet bruschetta chicken dinner!
-It’s all made in 1 pan.
+Here is a healthy, light, and simple recipe for bruschetta chicken with zucchini noodles cooked in 1 pan.

 - salt and freshly ground black pepper to taste

 - 1.5 pounds (680g) zucchini, spiralized into noodles*

 - optional for topping: freshly grated parmesan cheese & more basil

 - Marinate the chicken in advance: Place chicken breasts into a large zipper food storage bag or shallow dish/container.
 Mix 1 cup (240ml) of dressing and Italian seasoning, if using, together and pour on top of chicken.
 Turn chicken to coat.
 Seal the bag/cover the dish and refrigerate for 2—24 hours.

 - Make the bruschetta topping in advance: Combine the chopped tomatoes, chopped basil leaves, minced garlic, and the remaining 2 Tablespoons of Italian dressing.
 Add salt and freshly ground pepper to taste.
 You should end up with about 2 and 1/2 cups (475g) of the bruschetta mixture.
 Cover tightly and refrigerate for 2—24 hours.

 - Cook the chicken: In a large skillet, heat 1 Tablespoon of olive oil over medium heat.
 Add the marinated chicken (discard marinade), cover, and cook for 10–15 minutes, turning a few times.
 You want the chicken nice and golden-brown on the outside while fully cooked inside.
 (Chicken is considered done when an instant read thermometer reads the center of the thickest part as at least 165°F (74°C).)
 Remove the chicken to a cutting board; do not clean out skillet.
 Slice the chicken.